mage0r/HD44780_Backpack/README.md

 This version includes a large prototyping area and a mounting for a "mesthingy" from http://www.m9design.co/

-There are two sections, the circuit design for kicad, and a few photos of the finished product.
+There are three sections, the circuit design for kicad, some i2c arduino sketches and a few photos of the finished product.

 This version is compatible with Marc Merlin's NewLiquidCrystal library (https://github.com/marcmerlin)